rodolfodpk/go-crablet/docs/overview.md

 ## Table Validation

-When creating an EventStore with a custom `TargetEventsTable`, the library validates that the table exists and has the correct structure:
+The library validates that the `events` table exists and has the correct structure:

 - **Required columns**: `type`, `tags`, `data`, `transaction_id`, `position`, `occurred_at`
 - **Data types**: Validates column types and nullable constraints
 - **Error handling**: Returns `TableStructureError` with detailed information about validation failures

 Example validation errors:
-- `table nonexistent_events does not exist`
+- `table events does not exist`
 - `missing required column 'occurred_at'`
 - `column 'tags' should be ARRAY type, got TEXT`